The Late Bloomer from Kristiansand

 One song she will be looking forward to performing live is “The Fallen Rain,” which is her personal favorite from her EP.

-Written by Nes in 1999, “The Fallen Rain” is about the tough realities of life all of us have to face.
+Written by Jan Helge Nes in 1999, “The Fallen Rain” is about the tough realities of life all of us have to face - one day or another.
 Featuring vocals that are smokier than an 80s dive bar, this wonderfully eerie song has a natural momentum that expertly builds tension to pull you through the song.

 The pre-chorus is a particular highlight, featuring a creative vocal hook.
 The instrumentals are tastefully restrained, allowing Torine to take the spotlight and shine brightest.